-- Ensure appropriate access and exit points so identified children can enter/leave school with their peers and without fuss. - Ensure that all elements of school grounds have suitable access so that all of our children can fully access the curriculum and outdoor learning environments
+• Ensure appropriate access and exit points so identified children can enter/leave school with their peers and without fuss.

 Progress we are making towards this objective: Designated entrance/exit points have been put into place to achieve the objective

 Objective 3: Increase the understanding, awareness and tolerance of different faiths and beliefs across all pupils and families.